-Starting with the 2303 version, Citrix Workspace app for Linux supports background blurring for webcam redirection.
+From the 2303 version and later, Citrix Workspace app for Linux supports background blurring for webcam redirection.
 To enable this feature, do the following:

 - 1. Navigate to the ~/.ICAClient/wfclient.ini configuration file. - 2.
 Add the following entry in the wfclient.ini file: